simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook/cyber-security-certifications-degrees-and-certificates/ceus-in-cybersecurity-what-they-are-and-why-you-need-them/index.en.md

 ---
-title: "The Power of CEUs in Cybersecurity: Staying Ahead in the Digital Battle"
+title: "The Power of CEUs in Cybersecurity"
 draft: false
 toc: true
 date: 2023-06-19